XRPLF/xrpl-dev-portal/content/concept-freeze.md

 The No Freeze setting applies to all currencies issued to and from an address.
 If you want to be able to freeze some currencies but not others, you should use different addresses for each currency.

 You can only enable the No Freeze setting with a transaction signed by your address's master key secret.
-You cannot use a [Regular Key](reference-transaction-format.html#setregularkey) or a [multi-signed transaction](reference-transaction-format.html#multi-signing) to enable No Freeze.
+You cannot use a [regular key pair](concept-cryptographic-keys.html#regular-key-pair) or a [multi-signed transaction](concept-transactions.html#multi-signing) to enable No Freeze.

 # Technical Details